Saeshu/Quantum_Communications/README.md

 # Quantum_Communications
-GitHub Repo for implementation of simple quantum communication
+GitHub Repo for implementation of simple quantum communication properties like QKD and Quantum Key Sharing